anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 GNSS is one of the clearest real-world examples of how time, geometry and signal propagation interact to produce position estimates.

 This white paper explains why GNSS positioning is fundamentally harder than it appears.
-Building on the concepts of Doppler, time, geometry, and clock offsets, it examines real-world error sources, multipath, atmospheric delay, satellite geometry, clock behaviour, and environmental blockage.
+Building on the concepts of Doppler, time, geometry and clock offsets, it examines real-world error sources, multipath, atmospheric delay, satellite geometry, clock behaviour and environmental blockage.
 This shows why more satellites or more processing power do not automatically lead to better position estimates.
-The goal is not to describe or study every error term, but to develop **engineering intuition** about why GNSS works when it does, and why it fails when conditions degrade.
+The goal is to develop **engineering intuition** about why GNSS works when it does and why it fails when conditions degrade.

 ## The Illusion of Simplicity